Reading time: 3 minutes

 If you make a personal contribution and plan to claim a tax deduction, you need to submit a valid Notice of Intent to Claim or Vary a Deduction for Personal Super Contributions form from the ATO.

 Before lodging your tax return, you also need to receive an acknowledgement from your super fund that it has received the completed form.

-In certain situations another type of super contribution can also be used to offset a CGT liability.
+In certain situations, there is another super contribution option you can consider to reduce a CGT liability.

 Compare super funds